thunderrabbit/barefoot_rob/content/events/2022/02/14bold-life-tribe-truth-2-the-aspect-of-mastery.en.md

 The Magician makes things happen.

 It appears as magic to some – as the practical application of skill to others.

-The magician and wizard in us is able to create something seemingly from nothing
+The magician and wizard in us is able to create something seemingly from nothing.

 The magician has mastery over the material world.

 #### Costs: ####